 Maximum D3® was designed to meet the demonstrated needs in normal persons and still provide a substantial safety margin if other sources of vitamin D are consumed.

-The only ingredients in Maximum D3® are vitamin D3 (cholecalciferol), non-GMO soybean lecithin, FD&C Blue 1 on half of the gelatin shell and bovine gelatin.
+The only ingredients in Maximum D3® are vitamin D3 (cholecalciferol), non-GMO soybean lecithin, FD&C Blue 1 on half of the gelatin shell, and bovine (beef) gelatin.

-The pill is a small hard gel cap containing 0.25 mg of pharmaceutical quality cholecalciferol in a digestible oil base.
+The pill is a small, size 2 hard gel capsule containing 325 mcg of quality cholecalciferol in a digestible oil base.
 The capsules are manufactured, packaged and warehoused in FDA-registered and inspected facilities.
 Quality, packaging and stability are to available USP and FDA standards.

 |Cereals containing Gluten and products thereof||NO|